Education | Dec 01, 2020

 Tell us about your farm and your family (What do you do on the farm when it is not Christmas season?)

 The farm began in 1950 when my grandparents purchased the original land with peaches being grown.
 From there, they pioneered the "pick-your-own" concept and began growing strawberries along with other crops for neighbors and friends to come pick.
-The second generation and current owners have taken the farm to another level offering more activities and family fun than ever before.
-The third generation includes my brother, sister and myself and we hold the current positions of General Manager, Purchasing Manager, and Farm & Finance Manager, respectively.
+The second-generation and current owners have taken the farm to another level, offering more activities and family fun than ever before.
+The third generation includes my brother, sister, and myself, and we hold the current positions of General Manager, Purchasing Manager, and Farm & Finance Manager, respectively.
 There are currently seven "Butlers" who work in the company on a daily basis.
-We're proud to say we are a family business who work well together and plan to keep it that way as a transition plan is in effect to move the third generation into ownership.
-We work hard throughout the growing season and thoroughly enjoy our slower winter months which give us time to travel, relax, and plan for the season ahead.
+We're proud to say we are a family business that works well together and plan to keep it that way as a transition plan is in effect to move the third generation into ownership.
+We work hard throughout the growing season and thoroughly enjoy our slower winter months, which gives us time to travel, relax, and plan for the season ahead.

 What does it take to grow a Christmas tree?

-What are the most popular varieties Christmas trees in your area?
+What are the most popular varieties of Christmas trees in your area?
 What are the major differences?

-The most popular varieties of Christmas tree in our area are Douglas Fir, Canaan Fir, and Fraser Fir.
-Douglas Fir have a traditional cone-shaped look, with good needle retention and a moderate fragrance.
+The most popular varieties of Christmas trees in our area are the Douglas Fir, Canaan Fir, and Fraser Fir.
+Douglas Fir has a traditional cone-shaped look, with good needle retention and a moderate fragrance.
 Canaan firs and Frasers are very similar.
 Both have a more open and natural look.
-Their needle retention is excellent and Frasers have a slightly stronger fragrance than Canaan.
+Their needle retention is excellent, and Frasers have a slightly stronger fragrance than Canaan.

 Why should people buy a real tree?